riz1-ali/Digit-Recognizer/README.md

 # Digit-Recognizer
-A digit recognizer built using tensorflow, has an average accuracy over 87%.
+A handwritten digit recognizer built using tensorflow, has an average accuracy over 87%.